-Notification of Rights under the Protection of Pupil Rights Amendment (PPRA)

-PPRA affords parents certain rights regarding our conduct of surveys, collection and use of information for marketing purposes and certain physical exams.
+The Protection of Pupil Rights Amendment (PPRA) affords parents specific rights regarding our conduct of surveys, collection and use of information for marketing purposes and certain physical exams.
 These include the right to:

-- A. Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Department of Education - - Political affiliations or beliefs of the student or student's parent; - Mental or psychological problems of the student or student's family; - 3.
-Sex behavior or attitudes; - 4.
-Illegal, anti-social, self-incriminating or demeaning behavior; - Critical appraisals of others with whom respondents have close family relationships; - 6.
-Legally recognized privileged relationships, such as with lawyers, doctors or ministers; - Religious practices, affiliations or beliefs of the student or parents; or - Income, other than as required by law to determine program eligibility.
+- A. Consent before students are required to submit to a survey that concerns one or more of the following protected areas ("protected information survey") if the survey is funded in whole or in part by a program of the U.S. Department of Education (ED) - - Political affiliations or beliefs of the student or student's parent; - 2.
+Mental or psychological problems of the student or student's family; - 3.
+Sex behavior or attitudes; - Illegal, anti-social, self-incriminating or demeaning behavior; - Critical appraisals of others with whom respondents have close family relationships; - 6.
+Legally recognized privileged relationships, such as with lawyers, doctors or ministers; - Religious practices, affiliations or beliefs of the student or parents; or - 8.
+Income, other than as required by law, to determine program eligibility.